The Nature of Grayton Beach

 Grayton Beach is home to one of the most beautiful beaches in the world, with sugar-white sand and rare coastal dune lakes.
-One of the best reasons to come to our town is to enjoy our nature.
-We have paddle boarding, surfing, biking, bird watching and more.
-All within walking distance of our property.
+We’re in the midst of natural beauty, and one of the best reasons to visit is to enjoy it.
+Come enjoy paddle boarding, surfing, biking, bird watching and more – all within walking distance of our property.

 Front of our Flats building, 117 Defuniak St, Santa Rosa Beach, FL 32459 with long leaf pine trees in background